-Imagine a scenario in which you were injured at work because of a co-worker's negligence.
-Perhaps you were riding in a vehicle with a co-worker when your co-worker failed to stop at a red light and you suffered injuries during the car crash.
-Accidents like that happen all too often and, often, the injured worker is unsure about his or her legal rights.
+Imagine a scenario in which you were injured at work because of a coworker's negligence.
+Perhaps you were riding in a vehicle with a coworker when they failed to stop at a red light and you suffered injuries during the car crash.
+Accidents like this happen all the time and, too often, the injured worker is unsure about his or her legal rights.

 The short answer is "yes."
-The relevant legal theory is known as respondeat superior.
+The relevant legal theory is known as respondeat superior, which is Latin for “Let the superior answer.”
+This is also known as vicarious liability.
 In layman's terms, what this means is that if an employee is acting within the scope of the employer, the employer must assume all risk and liability for the employee's actions.
 For example, if an employee injures another employee in a car accident, the employer will be held responsible so long as the employee who was driving the vehicle was doing so for a task related to the job.
 However, if it is determined that the employee who was driving the car was doing so outside of the normal scope of the job, the employer may not be held responsible.

-Below are a couple of examples that will help illustrate the difference:
+Below are a couple examples that will help illustrate the difference:

 - Two service technicians are traveling in a company car from one company site to another company site to perform general maintenance on the company's equipment.
 En route, the driver of the company vehicle causes an accident and the passenger is injured.
 In this scenario, because the driver and the passenger were acting in the interest of the employer, the employer can be held liable for the driver's negligence.